aspose-total/Aspose.Total-Products/total/en/net/conversion/pptx-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to ODS via C# or Online App" h2=".NET API for PPTX to ODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to create, manipulate, convert and render a wide range of file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a set of APIs that can be used to convert PPTX file to ODS in two simple steps.

+The first step is to use Aspose.Slides for .NET to export PPTX to HTML.
+Aspose.Slides for .NET is a powerful API that enables developers to create, manipulate, convert and render presentations in a variety of file formats.
+It provides a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video, and more.
+With Aspose.Slides for .NET, developers can easily export PPTX to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to ODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets in a variety of file formats.
+It provides a wide range of features such as creating, editing and converting spreadsheets, adding formulas, charts, images, and more.
+With Aspose.Cells for .NET, developers can easily convert HTML to ODS with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTX file to ODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+In conclusion, Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to convert PPTX file to ODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+By using Aspose.Slides for .NET, developers can export PPTX to HTML and by using Aspose.Cells for .NET, developers can convert HTML to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}